 These referrals are not an endorsement or recommendation of any particular product, methodology or provider and are not intended to provide any diagnosis or treatment recommendations.
 And I offer my appreciation to my Institute for Challenging Disorganization and National Association of Productivity and Organizing Professionals and Northwest LGBT Senior Care Providers Network colleagues for this compilation as well: many of these references come from them.
 I also have a YouTube channel with links to visually- and verbally-oriented resources.

-Books: Age in Place by Lynda G. Shrager (reviewed in this post); Color to Declutter by Jean Prominski (reviewed here); Don't Toss My Memories in the Trash by Vickie Delaquila (reviewed here); How to Say It to Seniors by David Solie (my opinion here); My Mother, Your Mother by Dennis McCullough (I've read it, see what I have to say); The Secret Language of Healthcare by Robin L. Shapiro; Stages of Senior Care by Paul and Lori Hogan (another of the books I had to read for an Institute for Challenging Disorganization certificate); The ICD Guides.
-Please also take a look at my book reviews - you'll find all sorts of fascinating reads!
+Books: Age in Place by Lynda G. Shrager; Color to Declutter by Jean Prominski; Don't Toss My Memories in the Trash by Vickie Delaquila; How to Say It to Seniors by David Solie; My Mother, Your Mother by Dennis McCullough; The Gentle Art of Swedish Death Cleaning by Margareta Magnusson; The Secret Language of Healthcare by Robin L. Shapiro; Stages of Senior Care by Paul and Lori Hogan (a book I had to read for an Institute for Challenging Disorganization certificate) and The ICD Guides.
+Please also take a look at my other book reviews as well - you'll find all sorts of fascinating reads!

 AARP (American Association of Retired Persons)